 , you are not alone.
 It's a very common problem.

 Often a wheel lock key simply wears out from repeated use.
 When this happens, and you cannot remove the wheel locks with the tools you have, there are a couple of options.

 One option is to call your mechanic or any local auto repair shop.
 Many mechanics have special tools (sockets) for this purpose, so they might be able to remove the wheel locks without a key.
 In some cars it's fairly easy, in others it's difficult.
-They might need a help of a hummer and penetrating oil.
+They might need the help of a hammer and penetrating oil.

-Another option is to visit a service department of your local dealership of the same brand.
+Another option is to visit the service department of your local dealership of the same brand.

-Dealership mechanics have the manufacturer-specific master set of keys and they can remove your wheel locks.
+Dealership mechanics have the manufacturer-specific master set of keys so they can remove your wheel locks.
 Usually, you don't need an appointment for a simple service like that unless the dealership is very busy.
 Of course, the dealer may charge you some labor.
-A dealer also should be able to remove the wheel lock nut if it's broken or stripped.
+A dealer should also be able to remove the wheel lock nut if it's broken or stripped.

 With that in mind, many owners opt to install regular nuts if the vehicle is old or when installing winter tires on steel rims.
 It helps if you can find the original nuts still stored somewhere in the trunk

 .
 With regular nuts, you don't have to worry about misplacing or breaking the key.

 Can you get a replacement wheel lock key?
 Some dealers can order a key separately, although it will take some time for it to arrive.
 Most dealerships will only sell wheel locks as a set.

 Wheel lock set with the key.